scorphus/plugin-ab/README.md

 ## ab

 Collection of Fish functions to aid benchmarking with ApacheBench.
+The following function is included:

+- `ab-bench`: Benchmarch an application with AB

 ### Install